What training can we provide?

 • Problems of non-recognition of complex dissociative conditions and inappropriate treatments

 • Awareness of specialist dissociation screening & assessment tools and other useful resources

 • Looking after yourself as helper / supporter

 Our fees vary according to the nature of the session and the organisation booking it.
 Fees from our training help support our other activities.
 However, we are committed to providing education about dissociation as widely as possible and are happy to negotiate fair and manageable fees.
 For instance, if you do the photocopying of delegate packs we always offer a reduced fee.
 Brief awareness-raising sessions can sometimes be provided on an expenses only basis.
 In consideration of the difficult financial climate a one day training with the commissioning organisation doing the photocopying can currently be booked from as little as £250 plus our trainers’ expenses.
 Delegate fees when we organise our own public access training days vary depending on the venue and other costs we incur but we always try to keep these as low as possible.

-First Person Plural sometimes organise our own public access training days which can be booked by individual delegates, rather than being commissioned to run in-house by organisations.
+First Person Plural also organise our own public access training days consisting of our two introductory trainings as above together with occasional other events.
+These can be booked by individual delegates, rather than being commissioned to run in-house by organisations.